 In my new book, Beyond Your Wardrobe, you will learn that modesty is about so much more than the clothes we wear or keeping a bunch of rules.
 Instead, modesty is an attitude that once you learn to adapt it will lead to a life of freedom in Christ.
 This begins when we choose to recognize that much of what we believe about modesty and physical beauty are lies that we must reject, least we remain in bondage to them.
 Then we lay the foundation for learning the truth about this incredible character trait through the lens of God’s word.
 Breaking down many key Scriptures into our current cultural context, it becomes clear that when we embrace our identity in Christ, you will naturally desire to dress modestly, not out of obligation, but out of gratitude for what He has done for you.
 Then you will look at yourself the way that God does, and you will learn how to adapt your wardrobe to be appropriate for every situation.
 When you do, your perspective on modesty and clothes will never be the same.
 With the inclusion of an appendix about male modesty and links to videos and articles online, this will not be like any Christian modesty book you’ve read before.
 Instead, it will be an invitation on a journey to discovering the beauty and power that modesty has for all who are will to embrace it.
 I hope you will consider joining me on this incredible journey.

-Around February 21, 2020, the paperback will be available on Amazon, Barnes and Noble, and Lulu Press.
-The e-book will be available on Kindle, Nook, Lulu Press, iBooks, Google Books and more.
+Around February 21, 2020, the paperback will be available on Amazon and Barnes & Noble.
+The e-book will be available on Kindle, Nook, iBooks, Google Books and more.
 If you want to learn more about this book and this project, stay tuned to this blog!